Text Link

 It is important that a person dealing with anorexia (even if in recovery) and simultaneously diagnosed with gastroparesis seek professional treatment from someone familiar with both conditions.4

-Treating eating disorders + gastroparesis
+Treating eating disorders and gastroparesis

-The best treatment for gastroparesis is the prevention and treatment of any underlying conditions or behaviors that may be contributing to it.
+The best treatment for gastroparesis is the prevention and treatment of any underlying conditions or behaviors that may be contributing to it—including eating disorders.
+For individuals undergoing treatment for their eating disorder, it is important that symptoms be recorded and any changes thoroughly examined.

 Personalized anorexia treatment at home